 Education: Masters in Leadership and Management at Western Governor’s University.
 BS in Sports Management at Husson University.

-Away from the ballpark, Sam enjoys spending time with his wife Sarah and their two children, Fielder and Ivy.
-He’s passionate about exploring local restaurants and breweries and is a diehard fan of the Chicago Cubs, Detroit Tigers, Detroit Lions, and Notre Dame Fighting Irish.
+Sam lives in Southwest Michigan with his wife, Sarah, and their two children, Fielder and Ivy.
+Away from the ballpark, he enjoys exploring local restaurants and breweries and cheering on the Chicago Cubs, Detroit Tigers, Detroit Lions, and Notre Dame.

 Fun Fact: Sam was a two-time slam dunk contest champion at West Catholic High School in Grand Rapids.